Alex141/CalcBinding/README.md

 Possible problems of switching to this version from older versions:

 It is important that names of properties, classes and namespaces that make up sources pathes, would be separated from operator ':' in ternary operator (at least one space or parenthesis) for this version.
-See section Restriction in
+See section [Restrictions](#restrictions)

 ## version 2.2.5.2

 * fix defect with exception in binding to readonly properties with BindingMode.Default (#41) (thanks to maurosampietro and earthengine!)